-Today, it’s a perfectly pleasant place filled with good food, good beer and lots of locals.
+Today, it’s a perfectly pleasant place filled with good food, good beer, and lots of locals.
 Though…people do still touch the portrait of the rope-maker’s wife if they need a little luck in their relationships.

-I didn’t touch the portrait of the rope-maker’s wife.
-I didn’t feel that I needed any luck at all.
+I didn’t feel that I needed luck in love this time around.
 Since my last trip to Prague when I wished for love on both the Charles Bridge and with the rope-maker’s wife, I have found it – and I have lost it.
 But I am forever grateful for all the gifts that Jeff’s love continues to bring.